BlueN1nja1/Eleven/README.md

 Planned Features:
 ---------------------------------------------------------------------------------------------------------------------
-Re-Add Scrollbars to the app and
+Re-Add Scrollbars to the app.
 Search for both Android Oreo and Android 10+

 Special Versions: